Janspiry/Image-Super-Resolution-via-Iterative-Refinement/README.md

 You also can use your image data by following steps, and we have some examples in dataset folder.

-At first, you should organize images layout like this, this step can be finished by `data/prepare_data.py` automatically:
+At first, you should organize the images layout like this, this step can be finished by `data/prepare_data.py` automatically:

 ```shell
 # set the high/low resolution images, bicubic interpolation images path